 And, of course, our newest and least lucrative side hustle has been our blog.
 I will say it’s the most rewarding though.
 I was amazed at how many people out there have been too scared to ask for help even if they really need it.

 I know that we got a lot of inspiration from others sharing their stories and I’m very proud to be able to BE the inspiration for the next group of people seeking financial freedom.

 4) Tell us about your income, career path, and how you manage money at home.

 Nursing offers such a variety of opportunities, and you can work as much or as little as you want.
 Unfortunately, full-time nursing positions, especially in the state of Florida, do not pay too well.

 That being said, the greatest thing about nursing is that there is always another job.
 Always strive to be the best you can be though.
 I’m continually adding more accreditations to my license.
 It not only improves your skills, but it makes you more marketable.

 My income varies, but I can make anywhere from $32 per hour for my part-time job to $90 per hour during the peak of the season on an overtime day at my seasonal job.

 As far as our finances go, starting in 2017, we made a complete transformation financially.
 We set a goal to pay off our debt, came up with a written budget and worked TOGETHER to achieve that goal.

 I’m now still in charge of paying all the bills and transferring funds here and there, but everything is transparent.
-We have a budget app, the Every Dollar app, which both of us track our spending in real time.
+We have a budget app, the Every Dollar app, in which both of us track our spending in real-time.
 We know what we spend, where we spend it, and what we spend it on.
 This has been such an incredible stress relief.